waldenjoy/mastogo-ble-bp-connector/mit_app/readme.md

 <br>

 - Searches for BLE devices and shows list
-- User can choose between manual Mastago controls or ButtPlug IntiFace connection.
+- User can choose between manual Mastogo controls or ButtPlug IntiFace connection.
 - App loads JS Websocket code into a WebCanvas window with the JS code, intefacing with ButtPlug Intiface.
 - ButtPlug VIBRATION levels are translated to TENS intensity level.
 - Pattern is set within app to 19